Contract vs. Full-Time Employees: The Pros and Cons

-Putting together the right team for your growing small business can be a daunting task—it involves trust, time, and intuition.
+Putting together the right team when you’re starting and growing a small business can be a daunting task—it involves trust, time, and intuition.
 If you’ve been considering the possibility of using contract vs. full-time workers to take on some of your projects, the decision might be lucrative—but you’ll have to figure out if it’ll actually save you any money in the long run.

 Independent contractors—often called “1099 employees”—are treated differently in terms of tax laws vs. W2 employees, and, in turn, will hit your bottom line differently.
-There are also different restrictions around the number of hours contract vs. full-time employees can work, and the scope of jobs they can do.
+There are also different restrictions around the number of hours 1099 vs. W2 employees can work, and the scope of jobs they can do.
 In that regard, sometimes choosing contract vs. full-time workers isn’t the best cost solution.

-To help resolve the confusion and help you choose the best hiring option for your business’s talent needs, we’ll clarify the differences between contractors vs. full-time employees, and help you figure out which will be the most cost-effective choice for your business.
+To help resolve the confusion and help you choose the best hiring option for your business’s talent needs, we’ll clarify the differences between contractor workers vs. full-time employees, and help you figure out which will be the most cost-effective choice for your business.

 The classification difference between contract vs. full-time employees is vital.
 Generally, you can think of a contractor as providing services for you, but who’s working independently and pays taxes on money they receive from you.
 An employee, on the other hand, is on your team—you’re their supervisor, responsible for their behavior, and also reporting their taxes.